cast-org/figuration/site/4.0/layout/grid.md

 ## Customizing the Grid

 Using our built-in grid Sass variables and maps, it's possible to completely customize the predefined grid classes.
-Change the number of tiers, the media query dimensions, the container widths, and the grid gutter widths---then recompile.
+Change the number of tiers, the media query dimensions, the container widths, and the grid gutter widths—then recompile.

 ### Columns and Gutters